 Coordinates: 40°24′59.4″N, 3°42′9.2″W

 Madrid is one of the sunniest cities in Europe.
-Its climate belongs to the continental climatic zone, and the city is ranked 4th in the ranking of the hottest European capitals.
-Due to the dry climate and little rainfall throughout the year, summer is hot here (average temperature is about + 22 ... + 27 ° С), and winters are quite cold (about + 2 ... + 4 ° С).
-About 400-450 mm of precipitation falls annually: much more in winter (sometimes winters are especially snowy) than in summer.
+Its climate belongs to the continental climatic zone.
+The city is ranked 4th in the ranking of the hottest European capitals.
+Due to the dry climate and little rainfall throughout the year, summer is hot here (average temperature is about + 22 ... + 27 ° С), but winters are quite cold (about + 2 ... + 4 ° С).
+About 400-450 mm of precipitation falls annually: much more in winter than in summer (sometimes winters are especially snowy).

 The warmest month of the year is July and the coldest month is January.